HowestX/howestx-docs/final.md

 #### Theming recipes

+##### Bootstrapping a custom theme based on the IONISx theme

+You can bootstrap a custom theme on devstack by following these steps:

+- Install global dependencies: install [node.js](https://nodejs.org/) from its website, then install `grunt-cli` and `bower` globally (you only need to do this once on every development machine):

+    $ npm install -g grunt-cli bower

+- Clone the IONISx theme to a repository of your own.
+This will allow you to push back commits you make to this repository.
+- Go into the `themes/` folder of edX on your local machine.
+It's mounted into the Vagrant virtual machine, so you can access it from your own computer.
+- Clone the repository here.
+You may rename the folder.
+The name of the folder is your theme name, and this is very important.
+This is what you will have to provide to the configuration files.
+- Rename the `_ionisx.scss` file located in the `static/sass/` folder to match your theme name (name of the folder).
+Your theme will not function if you don't do this.
+- Now install the dependencies of the theme:

+    $ npm install
+    $ bower install

+- Run `grunt`.
+The default mode will watch until you press `^C`.
+As soon as you save, Grunt will pick it up and recompile all the assets.
+The edX platform can't process the Less files, so it's important to compile these down to CSS.

 ##### Using a custom theme in devstack

 To use a custom theme in the devstack, you can update `lms.env.json`.
 This file is located in the home directory of the `edxapp` user.